I need help to fix my blog – do you? Have you been wondering where to start?

 Trying to keep two going on a very similar niche was just too hard and after struggling along for 6 months, I decided to close the second blog and evaluate and rewrite this blog in order to move forward.
 As the niches are similar, I can rewrite the posts of the blog I am closing – so all is not lost.

-Know your audience and why you are writing each post.
+Know your audience and the reason you are writing each post.

 I made the mistake of thinking that if I wrote articles there would be people who were interested in the topic and if I posted enough on social media they would come to my blog and read.